 Human subject compensation can be accomplished in a variety of ways, including same-day cash, same-day gift cards, and future payments via a check from UMass.
 Regardless of the method you choose, all compensation to human subjects must be tracked and accounted for.
 Particular stringency must be applied when working off of a grant.

-If you would like to pay your subjects with on-the-spot cash, in order to obtain the cash in the first place, the Principal Investigator (PI) must fill out a Disbursement Voucher (DV), an Invoice, and an Advance Request, all available at the Controller’s website.
+If you would like to pay your subjects with on-the-spot cash, in order to obtain the cash in the first place, the Principal Investigator (PI) must fill out a Disbursement Voucher (DV), an Invoice, and the “new” Controller’s Office Advance Request (dated 06/10/15), all available at the Controller’s website.
+You must also attach the IRB approval.
 The PI is then personally responsible for accounting for and/or returning the total amount of cash withdrawn in this manner.

 At the time of the study, the investigator should have each subject complete a Human Subject Participant Advance Settlement Form acknowledging receipt of the payment.
 These forms should be turned into the Business Center promptly for processing, along with any leftover cash.